UdayKiran-20038/Trash-Classification-and-Recycling-Assistant-using-YOLO-variants/README.md

 ## Results:
 The results of the trained models, including accuracy, precision, recall, and example detections, will be documented here.
 Comparative analysis of different YOLO variants can also be included.

-## Contributing:
-Contributions are welcome!
-Please read the CONTRIBUTING.md for guidelines on how to contribute to this project.

 ## License:
-This project is licensed under the MIT License.
+[MIT] This project is licensed under the MIT License.
 See the LICENSE file for more details.